Our cookbook is a collection of inventive recipes inspired by seasonal eating from our biodiverse Mother Garden, orchards and Wildlands Preserve.

 In the last 100 years, much of the genetic diversity of our food crops has been lost and continues to be threatened by industrialized agribusiness.
 Estimates from the UN Food and Agriculture Organization (FAO) suggest that “the diversity of cultivated crops declined by 75% during the 20th Century and a third of today’s diversity could disappear by 2050”.

 The Mother Garden Biodiversity Program curates a living plant and seed collection of over 3,000 varieties of heirloom, open-pollinated annuals and over 1,000 varieties of edible, medicinal and ornamental, habitat-friendly perennials.
 Our collection, developed over the past 40+ years through biointensive horticulture at the OAEC site, emphasizes food crops of special genetic, cultural and historic importance that are appropriate for our bioregion.
 We aim to select for new varieties that can endure unstable weather patterns, water insecurity, poor soil conditions, pest pressures, shrinking open space, … in short, peak-oil, peak-water, peak-population, peak-everything.
-Our changing climate and ever more ecologically and economically challenging agricultural practices require that we move away from conventional mono-crop agribusiness and toward a resilience based model of farming.
+Our changing climate and ever more challenging economic circumstances require that we move away from conventional mono-crop agribusiness and toward a resilience based model of farming.
 The relentless advice that we get from nature toward this end is “diversify, diversify, diversify.”

-Beautiful, shark-teeth like seeds of teocinte, the plant thought to be the ancient Mexican predecessor of maize.
+Beautiful, shark teeth-like seeds of teocinte, the plant thought to be the ancient Mexican predecessor of maize.
 The world’s teocinte seed is at risk of contamination due to cross-pollination by genetically engineered corn developed by the global biotechnology industry.
 We are passionate about stewarding this historically significant seed and its wild base genetics for future generations.

-There is a myth that wheat seeds excavated from Pharaoh’s tomb in Egypt sprouted after thousands of years.
-And yet, while seeds have a remarkable capacity to be stored, the viability and germination rate does depreciate over time.
+While seeds have a remarkable capacity to be stored, the viability and germination rate does depreciate over time.
 Seeds are not meant to be horded, but rather planted out, multiplied, and saved again in a cyclical living interaction between farmer and seed.

 OAEC gives away over 100 pounds of seeds every year!
 In addition to seed donations to community groups, we host three of the largest Seed Exchanges in California: the Ecological Farming Conference, Bioneers, and the Sonoma County Seed Swap.
 Nothing brings us more joy than to gather with our neighbors to share seeds, scions and stories.